 v Fraud as a defence to enforcement of judgments granted abroad

 Fraud is not available as an autonomous defence to prevent the enforcement of a judgment granted abroad under the applicable instruments.
 However, Portuguese courts may consider that a judgment tainted with fraud contravenes Portuguese concepts of public policy; thus, fraud may be a defence to the enforcement of judgments granted abroad if brought under the umbrella of public policy, both with regard to civil claims (under the Recast Brussels I Regulation and the Civil Procedure Code) and criminal claims (under the Law on International Judicial Cooperation in Criminal Matters).

-In the past few years, Portugal has witnessed several high profile criminal investigations involving high ranking politicians, including a former prime minister, former members of the government and former members of Parliament, bankers and directors of listed companies, and members of the judiciary, mostly in cases of fraud, corruption, tax fraud and money laundering.
+In the past few years, Portugal has witnessed several high-profile criminal investigations involving high-ranking politicians, including a former prime minister, former members of the government and former members of Parliament, bankers and directors of listed companies, and members of the judiciary, mostly in cases of fraud, corruption, tax fraud and money laundering.
 Criminal and civil proceedings are currently pending in relation to these investigations, the development of which will have a significant impact on the shaping of future legislation dealing not only with fraud related activities, but also with asset tracing and recovery mechanisms.

 1 Fernando Aguilar de Carvalho is a partner and Nair Maurício Cordas is an associate at Uría Menéndez –Proença de Carvalho.